weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 ## Vector search

-A Weaviate database can be queried using one or a combination of a semantic (i.e. vector) search and a lexical (i.e. scalar) search.
+Weaviate can be queried using one or a combination of a semantic (i.e. vector) search and a lexical (i.e. scalar) search.

 First, we will start by making queries to Weaviate to retrieve **Publication** objects that we imported earlier.

-> Note: Weaviate's queries are built using GraphQL.
+> 💡 Note: Weaviate's queries are built using GraphQL.
 If this is new to you, don't worry.
 We will take it step-by-step and build up from the basics.
 Also, in many cases the GraphQL syntax is abstracted by the client.

-The function to use in retrieving objects from your Weaviate database is `Get`.
+The function to use in retrieving objects from Weaviate is `Get`.
 If this looks familiar, that's because you have already used it!

 You should have performed a `Get` query at the end of the last section to confirm that the data import was successful.
 Here is the same code as a reminder: